7RU7H/Archive/Services/Databases/Postgres/PostgreSQL.md

 # PostgreSQL Cheatsheet

-**Warning part of this article were created with ChatGTP 3.5 consulting the [PostgreSQL Documentation](https:--www.postgresql.org/docs/)**
+**Warning parts of this article were created with ChatGTP 3.5 and human consultation of the [PostgreSQL Documentation](https:--www.postgresql.org/docs/)**

 ```sql
 psql